0010aor/FlashNotes/README.md

     - [**React**](https://react.dev) with TypeScript, hooks, and Vite for a modern frontend stack.
         - [Chakra UI](https://chakra-ui.com) for UI components.
         - Generated client for consuming the backend API.
+    - [Dexie.js](https://dexie.org/) and IndexedDB for offline/guest mode support and local data storage.
 - **Authentication:**
     - JWT (JSON Web Token) authentication.
+- **Guest Mode & Offline Support:**
+    - Users can try the app instantly as a guest, with all data stored locally in the browser (IndexedDB).
+    - Guest Mode users can create, edit, and practice flashcards, but data will not sync across devices.
 - **Testing:**
     - [Pytest](https://pytest.org) for backend testing.